Juanpa212/Inventory_Wizard/README.md

-can you spell check this message and make it easier to read

 This is the inventory wizard application a capstone project made by Juan Pabon and Andres Rodriguez this is an inventory managment application made for peoplee that are not too tech savvy and are starting